SciPyCourse2021/notes/01_Python_basics/01_Python_basics.md

     - calculator, math operators
         - `+`, `-`, `*`, `/`, `**`
     - up/down arrow keys to access recently used commands
-- functions: take some kind of input, generate some kind of output
+- functions: take some kind of input (argument), generate some kind of output
+    - `abs(-5)` - returns absolute value of input argument
     - `print('hello world!')` - print message to screen
-    - `input('hello? ')` - queries for user input
 - commands can be saved into a `.py` (plain text) file, then run from the command line
     - need to use a plain text editor - http://geany.org is my favourite, but notepad in windows or TextEdit on mac (in plain text mode) are OK
-    - make a hello world script, run from command line
+    - make a hello world script, run from command line by typing `python hello.py`
-    - `python hello.py`
     - `#` is the comment character
 - variable assignment
     - `a = 1`